Guide / Walt Disney World

 Complete Guide to EPCOT International Food & Wine Festival 2026

 The 2026 EPCOT festival runs Aug.
 27 through Nov.
-21 with Global Marketplaces, three confirmed returning dishes, Emile's Fromage Montage, Remy's Hide & Squeak, Eat to the Beat concerts, and menus still pending.
+21 with Global Marketplaces, three confirmed returning dishes, Emile's Fromage Montage, Remy's Hide & Squeak, and Eat to the Beat concerts from Hanson, Boyz II Men, The Beach Boys, and more.

 EPCOT International Food and Wine Festival 2026 artwork with Spaceship Earth and festival dishes